What is WordPress staging?

 WordPress staging is a site that is separate from your live site and hidden from the public eye.
 You can test changes on the staging site without fear of breaking your current site or users witnessing the changes as they browse.
 When ready, you can publish the staging site’s changes directly to your live site.

-Can I get a WordPress staging site on non-WP Hosting account (WP Enthusiast and WP Professional)?
+Can I get a WordPress staging site on a package that is not Managed WordPress Hosting or Podcast Websites?

-No. At this time, WordPress staging is only offered on our WP Enthusiast and WP Professional packages.
+No. At this time, WordPress staging is only offered on our Managed WordPress and Podcast Websites packages.

 If I don’t like the changes I made to the staging site, can I delete it and start over?

 Yes, you can deactivate the staging site and start new.
 See our article, How to Deactivate Your Staging Site, for more information.

 Do staging sites count toward my account’s site limit?

 No, staging sites are not included in your account’s site limit.